-4.6 PLANARIZATION POTENTIAL SOLUTIONS
+PLANARIZATION POTENTIAL SOLUTIONS

-Chemical mechanical polishing (CMP) has become the standard technology for the planarization necessary to make leading interconnects.
-Any planarization process has the requirement of producing an adequately flat surface across the wafer that is free of significant defects.
+Chemical mechanical polishing has become the standard technology for the planarization necessary to make leading interconnects.
+Any planarization process must produce an adequately flat surface across a wafer that is free of significant defects.
 This must be accomplished consistently and at a reasonable overall cost.
 Since feature size decreases and wafer size increases will continue, these planarization requirements become more severe over time.
 A brief overview of planarization technology, the latest problems, and potential solutions are discussed.

 Before CMP, the main dielectric planarization techniques were processes such as bias CVD [1], TEOS-O3 CVD [2] and Spin-On-Glass (SOG) [3].
-Planarization of metals was done through processes such as reflow of Al interconnects [4] and etch-back after W CVD [5].
-Those technologies have largely been replaced by CMP for advanced devices.
-The initial purpose of CMP, which was initially adopted in early 80's, was planarization of Inter-level dielectric (ILD).
+Metal planarization was accomplished via processes such as reflow of Al interconnects [4] and etch-back after W CVD [5].
+These technologies have largely been replaced by CMP for advanced devices.
+CMP, was initially adopted in early 80s, for ILD planarization.
 Since then, CMP has been adopted for a wide variety of structures and materials.
-With each technology generation, the number of CMP steps being employed continues to steadily rise [6].
-The average process complexity is also rising as more materials need to be planarized within a single process step and as more CMP solutions involve multiple steps.
+With each technology generation, the number of CMP steps employed rises steadily[6].
+Average process complexity is also rising as more materials need to be planarized within a single process step and as more CMP solutions involve multiple steps.
 All this is in addition to the significant challenge of meeting the new planarization needs for shrinking dimensions.
-An overview of planarization concepts is given in Figure INTC19.
+An overview of planarization concepts is given in Figure INTC14.